 Clear communication promotes better performance.
 When employees use practical communication skills, they are more cooperative in finding solutions, more productive, and happier overall.
 And the best part?
 It works internally and externally with the same effectiveness.

-Are you winning enough?
-Focused on the right things?
+Are you focused on the right things?
 Using your resources wisely?
-Most professional services firms developed their marketing and BD organically, over time.
+Getting the results you want?
+Most professional services firms develop their operational departments organically, over time.
 It's time to get intentional.
-An audit will help you figure out where to focus internally to help you stand out in your industry.
+An audit will help you figure out where to focus internally to help you stand out externally.

 Result: Full marketplace acceptance of the combined company.
 Staff retention of 100% through first two years after acquisition (no unplanned departures).
 Developed integration plan with members of both firms in one day, covering immediate, short-term, and long-term objectives and corresponding communication plan.